 Medicare Advantage Plans Explained

-Medicare Advantage offers an alternative way to get Medicare benefits through private insurance companies instead of Original Medicare.
+Medicare Advantage lets you get Medicare benefits through private insurers rather than Original Medicare.

-- CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on how good the care is and if members are satisfied.
+- CMS Star Ratings: Medicare assigns plans a score of 1 to 5 stars based on care quality and member satisfaction.

 - Monthly premiums: You'll pay the Part B premium plus any additional plan costs.
-Many Medicare Advantage plans in the state charge $0 extra monthly fees.
+Many North Dakota Medicare Advantage plans charge no extra monthly fee.

-- Maximum out-of-pocket (MOOP) limits: When you reach this annual cap, your plan covers all remaining costs for covered services.
+- Maximum out-of-pocket (MOOP) limits: Once you hit this annual cap, your plan covers all remaining costs for covered services.

-- Prescription drug coverage: Many plans include Part D medication benefits as part of the package.
-Check that your prescriptions are covered.
-You may still have copays.
+- Prescription drug coverage: Many plans include Part D benefits.
+Confirm your medications are covered before enrolling, since you may still owe copays.

 UnitedHealthcare